ednet-dev/.github/profile/README.md

 # EDNet.dev
+Business driven, modular, generic and automated [ednet_cms](https://github.com/ednet-dev/ednet_cms) library for building of MVPs (Minimum viable product) for business rule rich domains, facilitating implementation of generic, gamified domain models.

+# Playground
+Raw stuff

+## ednet_one
-Suite of tools implementiong generic Domain model of Direct democracy for reuse:
+Domain model of Direct democracy using ednet_dev

 ## ednet_core
 is abstraction on top of Domain-Driven Design and Event Storming artefacts with a number of spcilized utility classes.